 Conjure up Color Effects

-To add color effects to your epoxy resin jewelry you work with colored resin.
+To add color effects to your epoxy resin jewelry, you work with colored resin.
 This is partly already available for purchase.
-However, we recommend that you color your resin yourself with suitable high-quality pigments or pigment pastes, because this way you are sure about the quality of the coloring agents.
+However, we recommend that you color your resin yourself with suitable high-quality pigments or pastes, because this way you are sure about the quality of the coloring agents.
 In already dyed resin it is possible that the resin has been mixed with inferior pigments.
 So it would be a great pity if the color of your resin jewelry would fade after a few months.
 Therefore it is better to dye it yourself!

 Our recommendations to high-quality colorants for epoxy resin jewelry: